-You probably gathered that you won’t find paradise beaches in Sihanoukville.
-Since there is nothing to do in the city, we advise you to go straight to the islands, which are definitely worth visiting.
+You’ve probably gathered by now that you won’t find paradise beaches in Sihanoukville.
+Since there is nothing else to do in the city, we advise you to go straight to the islands, which are definitely worth visiting.

 Choose the island that feels perfect to you: